seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Anon, anon, sir.

 **PRINCE HENRY**
-Madam, Falstaff and the rest of the thieves are at
+Sirrah, Falstaff and the rest of the thieves are at
 the door: shall we be merry?

 **POINS**